czephyr/dsereviews_docker/readme.md

 #### Needed set up

-Create an **.env.dev** file in the home folder of the project the content have to be the following env variables:
+Create an **.env.dev** file in the home folder of the project the content has to be the following env variables:
 * _needed by django_

         DEBUG=1 _debug variable to True, will load dev html error pages_